 I always find this works best for me when I brush my hair back before putting the cap on VS putting cap on when my hair is in it's normal part.
 This way, you're getting product evenly through your hair and not emphasizing one area (hope this makes sense).

 Start pulling from the lower sides upward so that you're not having to brush hair out of your face, the top of your head is last.
 Then do back of your head, working your way towards the front.
+If you are doing this alone, you will need to hold a mirror to look at the back of your head on your wall mirror.
+Yes it will take time to get used to this.
 When pulling, the needle should face up, this makes it much easier to pull, trust me.

 After all the hair is pulled, please brush through the strands with a fine tooth comb to make sure that all the hair is out of the hole evenly.